ryanquir/apportionmentCalculatorRefactored/README.md

 ## Authors

 * Christopher Joseph - tbh7cm
-* Author 2 - netID
+* Pranav Ramkumar - vej8jz
 * Author 3 - netID

 ## Description on how to use your code